mandar-harkare/ecommerce/README.md

 # Welcome
-This is an E-Commerce Backend (RESTful) API.
+This is an E-Commerce Backend Microservices.

-It was built with the [Yoonic E-Commerce Storefront](https://github.com/yoonic/nicistore) application in mind and you can check it out live powering [NICI Store](https://nicistore.com/en)!

 > Why write plugins when you can build your own e-commerce platform?